 Metrogyl tablets can lead to certain side effects under various circumstances such as –

-- 4-Dry mouth and metallic taste in mouth
+- 4-Dry mouth and a metallic taste in the mouth

-- Severe agitation if high dosage is consumed.
+- Severe agitation if the high dosage is consumed.

 - Skin rash and itching.

 - Dry, patchy and yellowing of skin or eyes.

 Question: I am trying to conceive.
 Can I take MetrogylTablet?

 Answer: Metrogyl tablet is used to treat various genital area bacterial infections in women such as Bacterial Vaginosis and Trichomoniasis.
 Treating bacterial infection is very important for women desiring to be pregnant.
 Therefore, metrogyl tablets come handy when a woman has issues such as Bacterial Vaginosis, Trichomoniasis, Yeast Infection, etc.

 Question: Is it safe to take Metrogyl Tablet in Pregnancy?

 Answer: Metrogyl tablets are not prescribed to pregnant women during the first trimester of pregnancy as it can lead to various issues such as bleeding and in extreme cases miscarriage.
 Metrogyl tablets are recommended for pregnant women in the second and third trimester if the situation is unavoidable.